 Eligibility Criteria: 3.25 GPA, 1442 SAT & 33 ACT

-With a diverse student body exceeding 35,000 from 130 nations, this college stands as a premier institution in Boston.
-As per Times Higher Education, it ranks among the city's finest.
+You might have come across the question of what is Boston University known for?
+The answer revolves around with a diverse student body exceeding 35,000 from 130 nations, this is one of the best university in Boston with high Boston university acceptance rate.
+As per Times Higher Education, Boston university ranks among the city's finest.
 If considering a move to Boston, understanding its cost of living is crucial.
 Renowned for its private research, Boston University hosts a substantial international student population, comprising a third of its attendees.
+This one of the best universities in Boston is founded in 1839, Boston University hosts approximately 33,000 undergraduate students and 14,000 graduate students.
+It is renowned for its research programs, particularly in business, engineering, and arts, and ranks among the top universities in Boston.
+The university has a diverse student body from over 130 countries.

 4. Tufts University